MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 5. In the **Sign in** dialog box, enter the **Administrative Username** provided by your lab hosting provider (this is the MOD Administrator account) for your Microsoft 365 trial tenant.
 The username should be in the form of **admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
 Select **Next**. <br/>

-	**Note:** Your lab hosting provider may provide the ability to select a **Type text** (or equivalent) button next to resource data such as usernames, passwords, PowerShell commands, and other data that must be entered throughout the course of these labs.
+	**Note:** In the lab instructions that appear in your VM lab environment, your lab hosting provider may provide the ability to select a **Type text** (or equivalent) button next to resource data such as usernames, passwords, PowerShell commands, and other data that must be entered throughout the course of these labs.
 Other lab hosting providers may provide an alternative method, such as the ability to copy and paste in this information.
 Take advantage of this functionality to save yourself from having to manually enter this information.

 6. In the **Enter password** dialog box, enter the **Administrative Password** provided by your lab hosting provider and then select **Sign in**.
 If required, complete the MFA sign-in process.